ownpush/docs/README.md

 **Google Services Resource usage on Nexus 9**
 <img src="https://ownpush.com/wp-content/uploads/2016/02/ownPush-n9-gms-usage.jpg">

+## OwnPush Single-App Server ##
+We have open sourced the OwnPush, single-app server at https://github.com/ownpush/push_server

 # Get Involved
 To find out more about how you can utilize OwnPush in your apps/services, check out the following resources: